USS Defiance (PG-95): Design and construction

 Defiance was 165 ft long, 24 ft wide, and displaced 250 t.
 She had a crew of three officers, and 21 crewmembers.
 She had a top speed of 40 kn, and was propelled by two shafts, which were powered by a combined diesel or gas system of two diesel engines, and a gas turbine.
 This system allowed for them to cruise at economical oil use levels, by only using the diesel engines, but also sail quickly when needed, by using the gas turbine.
 The ship was armed with one 3"/50 caliber gun, one Bofors 40 mm gun, and two twin .50 caliber machine guns.
 Defiance was laid down by Peterson Builders, in Sturgeon Bay, Wisconsin, on 3 October 1967.
 She was launched on 24 August 1968, and commissioned on 24 September 1969.
 Her identifying symbol was of a clenched fist holding three lightning bolts, with the motto "With Knowledge and Confidence to Defy".

 Service history

-Defiance was decommissioned on 11 June 1973, in Izmir, Turkey, and immediately after she was transferred to the Turkish Navy, renamed as Yildirim (P-338).
-She was destroyed by an explosion, and the ensuing fire, on 11 April 1985, off the coast of the Greek island of Mitylene, in the Aegean Sea.
-She was struck from the Turkish navy register on 6 July 1987.
+Defiance was decommissioned on 11 June 1973 in Izmir, Turkey, and, immediately after, she was transferred to the Turkish Navy, renamed as Yildirim (P-338).
+She was destroyed by an explosion & ensuing fire on 11 April 1985 off the coast of the Greek island of Lesbos in the Aegean Sea.
+She was struck from the Turkish Navy register on 6 July 1987.